Lake Assal (Djibouti): Geography

 Lake Assal is located in the middle of Djibouti, in a closed depression at the northern end of the Great Rift Valley.
 Situated in the Danakil Desert, it is bounded by hills on the western region.
 The lake lies at an elevation of 155 m below sea level, making it the lowest point of Africa.
 The lake is characterized by two parts.
 The dry part of the lake, resulting from evaporation of the lake waters, is a white plain dry lake bed on the west/northwest side, which is a large expanse of salt.
 The second part is the highly saline water body.
 The watershed area of the lake is 900 km2.

 Lake Assal, in an oval shape (length 19 km and width 6.5 km), consists of two distinct parts; one is "crystallised salt surface" zone of 68 km2 and the other is the high saline brine area of 54 km2.
 The crystallised salt zone extends to a depth of more than 60 m whose estimated resource is about 300 million tonnes.
 The lake measures 10 by 7 km and has an area of liquid brine 54 km2.
 The maximum depth is 40 m, whereas the mean depth is 7.4 m, which makes for a water volume of 400 e6m3.

 Salt extraction by the Afar nomad tribes of camel drivers and Issas from Lake Assal's salt bank established the ancient caravan routes.
 These linked the lake with the mountains of Ethiopia for barter trading such items as sorghum, coal, and other commodities.
 Salt was also bartered with South Abyssinia for items like coffee, ivory, musk, and also (historically) slaves.
 It was a source of wealth for the local tribes.
-In the recent two decades, industrial mining has been revived with development of roads linking with the Ghoubbet-el-Kharab bay by the Gulf of Tadjoura.
+Since 1990, industrial mining has been revived with development of roads linking with the Ghoubbet-el-Kharab bay by the Gulf of Tadjoura.
 The present road to Lake Assal is paved.
 The lake is 120 km from Djibouti city.

 It is also reported that the lake water level is receding as discerned from a 50 ft mark on the banks of the lake from the present water level.